 Please do not hesitate to get in touch if you have any queries.

-You can still ring, text or email her for advice - contact Jill.
+Ring, text or email Jill for advice - contact Jill.

 Jill has worked as a horse and dog back specialist since Dec 2000.
 Find out more about her experience, training & qualifications.

 Why your horse may need McTimoney animal treatment.
 Back problems, lameness problems - how Jill can help you and your horse.

 Self help/DIY: what you can do to avoid, or even fix, a back or mobility problem in your horse.